Pranavhc/autograd_nn/README.md

 ## Autograd Neural Network

 This Neural Network library utilizes 'Automatic Differentiation' (or 'Autograd') to compute gradients of the loss function with respect to the model's parameters.
-The library is designed to be simple and easy to understand.
-This library is made for learning purposes.

 Look into [tensor.py](https://github.com/Pranavhc/autograd_nn/blob/main/nn/tensor.py) for the autograd system.

 Look into [Examples](https://github.com/Pranavhc/autograd_nn/blob/main/Examples/) for usage examples.

 ```python